Newsroom Dissonance: How new digital technologies are changing professional roles in contemporary newsrooms

 These observations carry important professional and ethical implications for journalists navigating today’s media ecology, and anticipate the challenges that media workers will have to deal with as the platformization of news expands across the world.

-PhD dissertations by Leiden PhD students are available digitally after the defence through the Leiden Repository, that offers free access to these PhD dissertations.
+Approximately one week after the defence, PhD dissertations by Leiden PhD students are available digitally through the Leiden Repository, that offers free access to these PhD dissertations.
 Please note that in some cases a dissertation may be under embargo temporarily and access to its full-text version will only be granted later.

 Press enquiries (journalists only)